jharding/grunt-exec/README.md

   for multiple allowed exit codes.
 *  __callback__: The callback function passed `child_process.exec`.
 Defaults to
   a noop.
+* __callbackArgs__: Additional arguments to pass to the callback.
+Defaults to empty array.
 * __sync__: Whether to use `child_process.spawnSync`.
 Defaults to false.
 * __options__: Options to provide to `child_process.exec`.
 [NodeJS Documentation](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback)
   - `cwd` String Current working directory of the child process